alex-a-soto/alexsoto/office-hours.md

 # Office Hours

 Are you interested in [building an e-ink laptop](https://alexsoto.dev/building-an-e-ink-laptop.html)?
-How about building one with a [community](https://forum.ei2030.org/t/about-ei2030-working-groups/132)?
+How about making one with a [community](https://forum.ei2030.org/t/about-ei2030-working-groups/132)?

 Please book a session if you would like to talk about any of the following:
 - Learning more about the EI2030 Working Groups